 Have the chance to hang with more of the locals here, and make an effort to get to know the Cuban culture and people!

-Also read: Take a road trip from Havana to Santa Clara!
+Also read: Revolutionary History Road trip from Havana to Santa Clara!

-When you need a bit of a breather from the buzzing city, one of the places to visit in Cuba outside Havana is Las Terrazas which is perfect for that!
+When you need a bit of a breather from the buzzing city, one of the places to visit in Cuba outside Havana is the breathtaking area called Las Terrazas which is perfect for that!

-Around an hour outside Havana, you find this almost hidden oasis designated a Biosphere Reserve by UNESCO in the hills in Pinar del Rio.
+Around an hour outside Havana, you find this almost hidden oasis designated a Biosphere Reserve by UNESCO in the hills in Pinar del Rio Province.

 Here you will explore a 19th-century coffee plantation farm, and the extensive gardens and traditional Cuban architecture at Hotel Moka.